menandmice/micetro_docs/guides/user-manual/console_dns_migration_wizard.rst

 .. meta::
-   :description: What is a Zone Migration Wizard
+   :description: The *Zone Migration Wizard* allows users to migrate one or more zones from one server to another, including all data in the zone.
-   :keywords: dns, console, migration, wizard, zone
+   :keywords: dns, dns console, dns migration,

 .. _console-dns-migration-wizard: